-Following are fast facts about the SBCC Foundation—please follow the links below underlined in blue for more detailed information about each topic.
+Following are fast facts about the SBCC Foundation—please follow the underlined links below in blue for more detailed information about each topic.
 Download PDF of SBCC Foundation Fast Facts.
-(Updated: January 3, 2024)
+(Updated: June 2025)

 The SBCC Foundation’s Mission: